-- Campaign activates to be undertaken by the Committee (to be determined in consultation with the endorsed candidate’s campaign) may include participation in fundraising, phone-banks, door knocking, poll checking, and other activities deemed necessary.
+- Campaign activities organized by the Steering Committee (to be determined in consultation with the endorsed candidate’s campaign) may include participation in phone banks, door-knocking, poll checking, fundraising, and other activities deemed necessary.

 - Committed to building the progressive movement.
 An endorsed candidate’s vision of success extends beyond winning elections and being in power.
 An endorsed candidate sees it as an essential part of their role to take leadership in strengthening civic engagement and leadership, inspiring commitment to progressive values, and broadening people’s access to power and decision-making at all levels.

 - Committed to taking leadership.
 An endorsed candidate is consistently willing to take bold leadership actions to advance progressive values and policies.
 That includes sponsoring legislation, public advocacy, and organizing colleagues around progressive legislation.
 An endorsed candidate should not have a track record of actions or votes that directly contradict stated progressive values.